-A Project: Time Off study has found that employees who take a vacation are more likely to get promoted and get a raise.
-Maybe it’s that workers who feel less guilt about taking vacation are less stressed when they are away.
-Likely, the same confidence that allows workers to feel justified in taking a break, also helps them succeed in the workplace.
+A Project: Time Off study has found that employees who take a break are more likely to get promoted and get a raise.
+Maybe workers who feel less guilt about taking time off are less stressed when they are away.
+Likely, the same confidence that allows workers to feel justified in taking a break also helps them succeed at work.

-Either way, constant worry about taking vacation can only negatively affect your career
+Either way, constant worry about taking a vacation can only negatively affect your career

 Helps your health

-Not taking vacation to recuperate creates the risk of burnout, lower job performance, sleep deprivation, sickness, and even depression.
-Stress is linked to headaches, cardiovascular disease, cancer, and infections.
-Wanting to avoid all of these is argument enough to take vacation.
+Not taking a vacation to recuperate creates the risk of burnout, lower job performance, sleep deprivation, sickness, and even depression.
+In addition, stress is linked to headaches, cardiovascular disease, cancer, and infections.
+Wanting to avoid all of these is argument enough to take a vacation.

 A study published in 2001 by Psychology & Health found that among blue-collar workers at an industrial plant in Israel, levels of absenteeism in workers fell for four weeks following a vacation.
-Stay healthy and take breaks when you know you need them.
+So stay healthy and take breaks when you know you need them.

-Not taking vacation could cost you in the long run
+Not taking a vacation could cost you in the long run

 You need to remember that if your vacation is a paid benefit, it adds to the overall value of your salary.
-If you aren’t taking those days, you are missing out on paid employee benefits your company gives you to stay healthy.
+If you aren’t taking those days, you miss out on paid employee benefits your company gives you to stay healthy.